-- 1. Objectives: Each IW should have one or more stated objectives, which clearly define the purpose of the IW and the goals that should be accomplished during the session.
+- 1. Objectives: Each IW should have three which clearly define the purpose of the IW and the goals that should be accomplished during the session.
 These are analogous to CME learning objectives required for the clinical forums for physician education. - 2.
 Format/Timetable: The primary goal is to emphasize the discussion period, promoting active audience participation and interaction.
 We strongly recommend ensuring that there is at least a 20-minute discussion period, part of which is specifically dedicated to addressing the objectives.
 Below are the recommended format and time table for the typical 90 minute/3 speaker IW session: - a.
 Introduction (~5 min): The moderator should explicitly outline the objectives of the IW and provide initial background information about the problems to be addressed in the session. - b.
 Speakers (~60 min total): For the typical IW session involving 3 speakers, the speakers should each be limited to 15 min talks with 5 min for individual Q&A or 20 min talks with no individual Q&A (all Q&A saved for the discussion period).
 To keep talks brief, please limit presentations to a maximum of 15 slides.
 Having the speakers incorporate the objectives that they address within their talks is very helpful in promoting the workshop format.
 Use a timer and strictly enforce the time limits. - c.
 Discussion period (~20 min): In addition to general Q&A, the moderator should lead an interactive discussion, focusing on a prepared set of specific questions/unresolved issues related to the objectives.
 Audience participation and feedback, as well as additional input from the speakers, is highly encouraged. - d.
 Conclusions (~5 min optional): Moderator can summarize any conclusions/outcomes from the session, again referring back to the objectives. - 3.
-COI Disclosure: All speakers and moderators will need to complete the AES online Disclosure Form.
-Speaker and moderators should disclose relevant financial relationships with commercial interests on a Conflict-of-Interest Disclosure slide at the beginning of their presentations.
-Moderators may disclose COI verbally, if they don't have any slides. - 4.
-"Buddy" system: Each IW will be assigned an IW committee member as an advisor to address any questions or concerns of the organizer about the format and operation of the IW and to promote adherence to the above guidelines. - 5.
-A/V requirements: Each Workshop needs to provide its own laptop computer to run the presentation.
-Each workshop organizer is responsible for making sure there is a laptop present.
-We recommend collecting the presentations ahead of time and loading them all on one laptop to save time during the workshop.
-AES will provide the LCD projector, screen, laser pointer, and appropriate wiring.
+COI Disclosure: All speakers and moderators must provide a disclosure slide at the beginning of their presentations. - 4.
+"Buddy" system: Each IW will be assigned an IW committee member as an advisor to address any questions or concerns of the organizer about the format and operation of the IW and to promote adherence to the above guidelines. - A/V requirements: To ensure that the workshops run efficiently onsite at the Annual Meeting, each Workshop moderator is responsible for the following: - a.
+Complete the AES AV Form in the Speaker Management prior to the Annual Meeting. - b.
+Confirm that they have their laptop present for the workshop. - c.
+Collect all their speaker presentations ahead of time and have them loaded on the laptop in order of presentation time. - d.
+The moderator must go to the Speaker Ready Room prior to their workshop and verify that there are no issues with loading the presentations, and they are able to run the presentations without any issues on their laptop.